20094523/WAD2_Assignment1/README.md

 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

 + All lab work complete e.g. production countries showing up, adding to watchlist working.
++ Watchlater page created, displaying movies in the same way favorites did.
 + Actors added to moviesinfo.
 + Got recommended movies working.
-First parameterised endpoint.
-+ etc
++ Alternative titles for each movie displaying.
++ A new UI element list and listitems was used on movieDetails.
++ A new page displaying most popular movies.

 ## Setup requirements.